RednibCoding/NonoGL/README.md

 # NonoGL - A Tiny Game Library

 NonoGL is a lightweight and simple 2D game library for C, designed for easy and quick setup of 2D rendering using OpenGL and FreeGLUT.
-It provides basic functionalities for window creation, image loading, text rendering, basic collision handling, and mouse and keyboard input handling.
+It provides basic functionalities for window creation, image loading, text rendering, basic collision handling, and mouse and keyboard input handling, and a small set of ready to use themable GUI elements.

 ## Features